-the parent organization that impair the industrial bank's ability to maintain independent oversight and decision-making at the bank level.
+Dependent relationships raise supervisory concerns because the industrial bank's operations and condition may be vulnerable to any financial distress or operational disruptions at the parent organization.
+In such circumstances, there may be undue pressures or influences from the parent organization that impair the industrial bank's ability to maintain independent oversight and decisionmaking at the bank level.
 Further, where financial distress is experienced across the organization, concerns may develop that negatively impact capital and liquidity levels, earnings prospects, and the capacity of affiliates to fulfill their service commitments or other obligations to the industrial bank.